flutter/website/src/docs/cookbook/navigation/passing-data.md

 ## 4. Navigate and pass data to the detail screen

-With a `DetailScreen` in place, you're ready to perform the Navigation.
+With the `DetailScreen` in place, you're ready to perform the navigation.
-In this example, navigate to the `DetailScreen` when a user taps a todo in the list.
-Pass the todo to the `DetailScreen`.
+In this example, let's navigate to the `DetailScreen` when a user taps a todo in the list.

 To capture the user's tap, write an [`onTap()`]({{site.api}}/flutter/material/ListTile/onTap.html)